Eisa (dance)

-Eisa (エイサー) is a folk dance originating from Okinawa Island in Ryukyu Islands.
-It is derived from the Bun / Usjooroo (ブン / ウソーロー / 盆) dance that is performed by young people of each community during Bun / Usjooroo to honor the spirits of their ancestors.
+Eisa (エイサー) is a folk dance originating from Okinawa Island in the Ryukyu Islands.
+It is derived from the Obon (Bun / usōrō, ブン / ウソーロー, 盆) dance that is performed by young people of each community during Obon festival to honor the spirits of their ancestors.
 It underwent drastic changes in the 20th century and is today seen as a vital part of Okinawan culture.

 Style

 Modern Eisa is danced by 20 to 30 young men or women, mainly in doubled lines or circles to the accompaniment of singing, chanting, and drumming by the dancers as well as by folk songs played on the sanshin.
 Three types of drums are used in various combinations, depending upon regional style: the (大太鼓, ōdaiko), a large barrel drum; the (締太鼓, shimedaiko), a medium-sized drum similar to ones used in Noh theatre; and the paarankuu (パーランクー), a small hand drum similar to ones used in Buddhist ceremony.
 The dancers also sometimes play small hand gongs and yotsutake castanets.
 Eisa dancers wear various costumes, usually according to local tradition and gender of the dancer; modern costumes are often brightly colored and feature a characteristic, colorful knotted turban.
 Special vests, leggings, and shoes are also popular.